The 3 stages of labour

 Pain relief during labour

-When it comes to pain relief in labour, there are a number of options to consider, including5:
+When it comes to pain relief in labour, there are a number of options to consider, including6:

 • Gas and air: a mixture of oxygen and nitrous oxide gas that you can control yourself.
 It won’t remove any pain or discomfort completely, but it can make it more manageable.

-• Pethidine: An injection into your thigh or buttock to provide pain relief and help you to relax.
+• Pethidine: An injection into your lower body to provide pain relief.

 • Epidural: A type of local anaesthetic that numbs the nerves that register the pain from the birth canal.